milonmaze/privacy-terms-observatory/inmoment.com/privacy-policy.md

 • Our Worldwide Practices

 InMoment conducts business globally, with people, processes, and systems that cross borders.
 Our privacy practices are designed to provide protection for your Personal Information, all over the world.

+• InMoment uses data to train our artificial intelligence tools.

+InMoment may process your data using artificial intelligence (“AI”) technologies including generative AI, and InMoment also may use this information for training our own machine learning models, natural language processing, large-language models, and other relevant AI use-cases.
+InMoment will only process in these above environments the data that you provide to us.
+Any third-party AI processors will not store your data beyond the brief period needed to process it nor will such data be shared with any other persons, entities, or data models beyond those contracted with InMoment and contractually obligated to process in the above manner.

 • Changes to this Privacy Policy